10 Advanced Japanese Words to Memorize for the JLPT N1 and Fluency

 What Is the JLPT N1 and Why Does It Require Knowledge of Advanced Japanese Words?

-Before we dive into the advanced words, let’s talk about what the JLPT is.
+So, let’s talk about what the JLPT is.

 The JLPT is the Japanese Language Proficiency Test created by the Japanese Foundation and Japan Educational Exchanges and Services Organization.